aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront/README.md

 const store = new cloudfront.KeyValueStore(this, 'KeyValueStore');
 ```

-To also include an initial set of value, the `source` property can be specified, either from a
+To also include an initial set of values, the `source` property can be specified, either from a
 local file or an inline string.
 For the structure of this file, see [Creating a file of key value pairs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/kvs-with-functions-create-s3-kvp.html).

 ```ts